riusricardo/Battleship-dApp/README.md

-### :warning: You are in the develop branch. :warning:
 uPort login has been disabled in this branch to accelerate development.
 The master branch is paused due to the developer program.

 # Battleship-dApp ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)